apason/ttk-15/doc/compiler/README.md

  Compatibility is achieved by these aliases:
  - store r1,variable; is turned into store r1,=variable
  - jump r1,label; is turned into jump r1,=label
+ - call r1,label; is turned into call r1,=label

 ##other aliases##